 After a visit to the university and the church, there are a couple of restaurants on the square in front, offering refreshments and also food, whilst you still can enjoy the views of these grand buildings.

-Ostrów Tumski – the Cathederal Island
+5. Ostrów Tumski – the Cathedral Island

 Hence the name, it’s not really an island anymore.
 In the 19th century, the island was connected to the mainland.
 This is the oldest part of Wroclaw.
 The western parts of Ostrów Tumski were the first to be inhabited.
 Wroclaw’s first church was built here.

-Another place to visit, not on the Cathedral Island, but en route, is Hala Targowa.
 This lively market hall sells local food, flowers, good coffee and much more.
 Just outside you can have a refreshing craft beer at Torgowa Craft Beer and Food.

-Street art in Wroclaw
+7. Explore the Street Art in Wroclaw

 You will find a few murals near the Café Rozrusznik, which by the way is worth a stop for a great coffee.
 Furthermore, head to the street Ul.
 Roosevelta (Franklina Delano Roosevelta).
 Here, in the backyards next to a school, you will find several great murals.
 Ask some locals if you can’t find it.